fabiensiron/ToyOS/README.md

 ## History

+ToyOS was forked from ToaruOS in April of 2016, as ToaruOS seemed to progress at a slow rate.
+I felt that it would be inappropriate to continue calling it ToaruOS.
+All copyrights have been kept.

 ToaruOS started as a side project at the University of Illinois at Urbana-Champaign.
 For several months in late 2011 and early 2012, the University's [SIGOps](http://www.acm.uiuc.edu/sigops/) chapter managed development efforts focused on building the original compositing GUI.
 Since then, the project has mostly been a one-man effort with a handful of third party contributions.

 ## Kernel ##

-The Toaru kernel provides a basic Unix-like environment.
+The ToyOS kernel provides a basic Unix-like environment.
 The kernel uses a hybrid modular architecture, with loadable modules providing most device driver support.
 The core kernel includes support for Unix pipes and TTYs, a virtual file system, multitasking, ELF binary support, and various core platform features on x86 systems.

 Modules provide support for disk drives, ext2 filesystems, serial, keyboards and mice, a `/proc` filesystem similar to the one found in Linux, as well as an expanding collection of other device drivers.

 ## Userspace ##

-ToaruOS's userspace is focused on a rich graphical environment, backed by an in-house compositing window manager.
-ToaruOS's terminal emulator supports xterm-compatible 256-color modes, as well as Konsole 24-bit color modes and anti-aliased text with basic Unicode support.
+ToyOS's userspace is focused on a rich graphical environment, backed by an in-house compositing window manager.
+ToyOS's terminal emulator supports xterm-compatible 256-color modes, as well as Konsole 24-bit color modes and anti-aliased text with basic Unicode support.
 Several graphical demos are provided, alongside a number of command-line applications.
 A port of SDL targetting the native graphical environment is also available.

 ### Third-Party Software ###

 The userspace depends on a number of third-party libraries which are outside of the development scope of the project.
-Additionally, several third-party applications and libraries have been integrated into ToaruOS's core userspace, or otherwise ported to ToaruOS.
+Additionally, several third-party applications and libraries have been integrated into ToyOS's core userspace, or otherwise ported to ToyOS.

 Package |   | Description
 ------- | ---- | -----------